Press Releases & SEO: All You Need To Know

 The moment your PR is out in the open, it will start contributing to your SEO.
 A press release has massive indirect value for a brand’s SEO.
 And in today’s search landscape, PRs are as valuable for SEO as those with a direct cost.

 The real value of a successful PR is its indirect value to your brand awareness and SEO.
-Suppose you’ve managed to create a PR that’s eloquent, relevant, interesting, and engaging.
-In that case, likely, a news authority, media outlet, or blog site will publish and champion it.
+Suppose you’ve managed to create an eloquent, relevant, interesting, and engaging PR.
+In that case, a news authority, media outlet, or blog site will likely publish and champion it.

-As a result, your brand will gain more product mentions, referral and organic traffic, golden link, and citations from various sources within and out of the news site.
+As a result, your brand will gain more product mentions, referral and organic traffic, high value backlinks, and citations from various sources within and out of the news site.
 Besides, you can also enjoy other SEO benefits by submitting a cunning press release, including:

 - Natural inbound links from authoritative sites